Massguy/BookGrabber/README.md

 ## `What the Project is`

 This project uses the google books api.
 You can search for any book of your choice.
-You can also sort according to the newest or oldest.
+You can also sort data according to the newest or oldest.
 Axios was used to fetch data.

 ### `npm start`